 We embarked on a replication and extension Registered Report of Barasch et al. (2014).
 We aimed to revisit the phenomenon to examine the reproducibility and replicability of the findings with an independent pre-registered well-powered close replication with adjustments and extensions.
 This follows the recent growing recognition of the importance of reproducibility and replicability in psychological science (e.g., Nosek et al., 2022; Zwaan et al., 2018).

-We chose Barasch et al. (2014) based on several factors: Its academic and practical impact, the potential for further extensions examining the inferences that people make when evaluating a prosocial actor, and the absence of direct replications.
+We chose Barasch et al. (2014) based on several factors: Its academic and practical impact and the potential for further extensions examining the inferences that people make when evaluating a prosocial actor.

 The article has had an impact on scholarly research in the area of moral psychology and altruism.
-At the time of writing (January 2024), there were 301 Google Scholar citations of the article and have broadly inspired many important follow-up theoretical and empirical articles, such as on the psychology of (in)effective altruism (Berman et al., 2018; Caviola et al., 2020; Caviola et al., 2021), related to the now influential Effective Altruism movement (MacAskill, 2015).
+At the time of writing (January 2024), there were 301 Google Scholar citations of the article.
+Barasch et al. (2014) has inspired many important follow-up theoretical and empirical articles, such as a literature on the psychology of (in)effective altruism (Berman et al., 2018; Caviola et al., 2020; Caviola et al., 2021), which is linked with the now influential Effective Altruism movement (MacAskill, 2015).
 Conventional views of altruism often run counter to effective altruism even when people are provided with the necessary information to work towards outcomes that maximize welfare (Berman et al., 2018).
 This may be driven by various factors which include but are not limited to emotional motivators (Caviola et al., 2021; Paxton et al., 2020).
 It also furthers research into emotion signaling which is related to other areas outside of prosocial behavior such as in cooperation (Jordan et al. 2016; Levine et al., 2018) and decision making (VanBergen et al., 2022).

 Barasch et al. (2014)'s work has important practical implications, aiding in the understanding of prosocial altruistic behavior and how it is perceived by observers, to try and better align people’s goals and reality and address misunderstandings or misalignments (Berman & Silver, 2022; Epley et al., 2023; Klein et al., 2015).
 Despite its impact, to our knowledge, there are currently no published direct replications of their study.